-The MEC met once during the year and reviewed the performance, relationships and contractual terms of all service providers as at 16 November 2016 including the Investment Manager.
-The MEC reviewed the terms of reference for the MEC and considered that they remained appropriate.
-The terms of reference are available on the Company's website www.nbgfrif.com.
+The MEC met once during the year and reviewed the performance, relationships and contractual terms of all service providers as at 15 November 2017 including the Investment Manager.
+The MEC reviewed the terms of reference for the MEC and recommended to the Board that revised Terms of reference be adopted.
+The current terms of reference are available on the Company's website www.nbgfrif.com.
+Furthermore, the MEC reviewed the approaches to cyber security by its service providers and were satisfied that there were no apparent deficiencies in this regard.